VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Data-Import/import-app.md

     If launched from the VC Marketplace environment, the Import App provides access to work profiles and import history of the vendor to which the user belongs.<br>
     If launched from the VC Platform environment, the user can access work profiles and import history for groups in which they are a member with the Vendor Admin role.
 The developer can grant administrator access to the Import App group of another user if needed.

-## User Interface and Work Scenarios
+## User interface and work scenarios

 When starting the Import App, the following tools are available to the user: